brayvid/newsbot/README.md

 # NewsBot

 This Python script fetches the latest Google News RSS headlines for a user-supplied list of topics and sends a nicely formatted email digest.
-It prioritizes high-importance headlines using keyword and topic scoring, and ensures each email contains fresh, non-repeating articles.
+It uses Google Gemini to prioritize headlines.
 Designed to run daily using `cron` on any Unix-based system.

 ---

 ## How it works

-- Reads [this configuration file](https://docs.google.com/spreadsheets/d/1OjpsQEnrNwcXEWYuPskGRA5Jf-U8e_x0x3j2CKJualg/edit?usp=sharing) on Google Sheets
+- Reads [this configuration file](https://docs.google.com/spreadsheets/d/1OjpsQEnrNwcXEWYuPskGRA5Jf-U8e_x0x3j2CKJualg/edit?usp=sharing) on Google Sheets with topics, keywords and overrides
-- Retrieves 50 trending news headlines from Google News
-- Selects your topics that have similarity to those top headlines
-- Retrieves and filters the latest headlines for those topics
+- Retrieves the latest news headlines for all topics from Google News RSS
-- Avoids showing you the same headline twice
+- Queries Gemini to prioritize these headlines according to your preferences
 - Sends you a clean HTML email digest
 - Schedule with `cron`